xchgeax/discordac/README.md

 `DiSlash.Init()`

-You can now create your own commands and register them with on of the options
+You can now create your own commands and register them with one of the options

 `DiSlash.RegisterCommand(SlashedCommand)`